Rod-Cr/learning-git/README.md

 # learning-git

-Learning how to use git
+This repo is for learning how to use git